Skip to content

 vi-VN-NamMinhNeural

-Using it in OpenAI sdk
+Using in OpenAI SDK

 from openai import OpenAI